FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 all spectral wavebands tested.
-Interestingly, while generally the growth rate were slower under the lowest imposed O~2~ of 2.5 µM compared to O~2~ of 25 µM, MIT9313 was able to grow under all blue light with photoperiods up to 12 h, along with growth under 2.5 µM O~2~ and some combinations of red and green light, across photoperiods.
-Given that MIT9313 can grow under all photoperiods at the lowest blue light PAR of 30 µmol photons m^-2^ s^-1^, all seasons in the temperate zones are potentially viable niches.
+Interestingly, while generally the growth rate were slower under the lowest imposed O~2~ of 2.5 µM compared to O~2~ of 25 µM, MIT9313 was able to grow under all blue light with photoperiods up to 12 h, along with growth under some combinations of red peak PAR, across photoperiods.
+Given that MIT9313 can grow under all photoperiods at the lowest blue light PAR of 30 µmol photons m^-2^ s^-1^, all seasons in the temperate zones are potentially viable niches, if temperature rises into the Clade LLIV tolerance range.
 Like SS120, MIT9313 has the capability to exploit different ocean water layers through its tolerance of higher light levels under lower [O~2~].
 MIT9313 has a remarkable ability to thrive under very low [O~2~], potentially allowing it to expand into broader ecological niches.
-These results support the findings of
-@mattisonPhotosyntheticStrategiesWild2020 where PSI protein subunits annotated as derived from MIT9313 were detected at depths \> 120 m, along with PSII subunits at depths from 50 m to 200 m in regions where O~2~ was 15 µM.
+These results support FIGUREXXXX where PSI protein subunits annotated as derived from MIT9313 were detected at depths \> 120 m, along with PSII subunits at depths from 50 m to 200 m in regions where O~2~ was 15 µM.

-Under the 250 µM O~2~ growth experiments and under some photoperiods, when subjected to the highest PAR of 180 µmol photons m^-2^ s^-1^, MIT9313 grew when treated under white LED, red and green light and SS120 grew under white LED and green light treatments.
-However, neither of these strains exhibited any growth under blue light conditions.
+Under the 250 µM O~2~ growth experiments and under some photoperiods, when subjected to the highest PAR of 180 µmol photons m^-2^ s^-1^, MIT9313 grew when treated under white LED and red light and SS120 grew under white LED light.
+However, these strains were excluded from growth under high blue peak PAR.
 Growth studies have demonstrated that LL clades experience growth inhibition at PAR levels between 150 and 200 µmol photons m^-2^ s^-1^ [@moorePhotophysiologyMarineCyanobacterium1999].
-In the subsequent chapter, we explore the physiological factors contributing to these divergent growth responses to different spectral wavebands.

 Our growth rate maximums under white LED and 250 µM O~2~, for MED4, 0.59